On a Historic Meeting of Powerbrokers, Weeks Before Obama Took Office

 The unannounced gathering at the White House that morning looked like a Cold War-era national security crisis.
 Black sedans and SUVs rolled up; men in dark suits clambered into the Executive Mansion.
 Emanuel thought about the elite fraternity that was assembling here: Donald Rumsfeld.
 Dick Cheney.
 Leon Panetta.
 Howard Baker Jr. Jack Watson.
 Ken Duberstein.
 John Sununu.
 Sam Skinner.
 Mack McLarty.
 John Podesta.
 Andrew Card.
 Joshua Bolten.
 They were among Washington’s most powerful figures of the last half century: secretaries of defense, OMB directors, governor, CIA director, majority leader, and vice president.
 But they had one thing above all in common.
 It was a special bond, a shared trial by fire that transcended their political differences: Every one of them had served as White House chief of staff.

 As they gathered in the office they had all once occupied—now home to Joshua Bolten, George W. Bush’s current chief—they mingled and swapped stories.
-It had been Bolten’s idea to bring all the former White House chiefs together after the election, to give his
+It had been Bolten’s idea to bring all the former White House chiefs together after the election, to give his successor advice on how to do the job.
+Bolten guessed that of the 13 other living chiefs, maybe a half dozen would actually show up.
+But to his amazement, only Reagan’s James Baker and Clinton’s Erskine Bowles were no-shows.

 “It really was an amazing day,” recalls John Podesta, Clinton’s final chief, “because it was quite a collection of individuals: from Dick Cheney and Donald Rumsfeld to me and Rahm.
 The span of ideology and politics, the span of history was all very present.
 And we all got the chance to give Rahm one piece of advice.”
 Clinton’s gregarious former chief Leon Panetta, about to be tapped as Obama’s CIA director, was in his element: “All of them were my close friends,” he recalls.
-“And to have them together in that room
+“And to have them together in that room to wish Rahm Emanuel the best in his entry into that rogues’ gallery of chiefs of staff—that was a very special moment.”

 The ghosts of presidencies past hovered around them.
 “It’s a space where you feel the presence of history,” Bolten would recall.
 “They were all transported back to their time in office.”